James Fearnley

 James Fearnley (born 9 October 1954, in Worsley) is an English musician.
-He played accordion in the Celtic punk band The Pogues.
+He plays accordion in the Pogues.

 Life and career

 As a child he was a choir treble before his voice changed at the age of sixteen.
-He took piano lessons but did not enjoy it, so he chose to learn the guitar instead.
-He played with the singer Nik Wade and later with a group called The Mixers, a band based in Teddington.
-Fearnley became the guitarist in the last edition of Shane MacGowan's band The Nipple Erectors.
+He took piano lessons but did not enjoy them, so he chose to learn the guitar instead.
+He played with the singer Nik Wade and later with The Mixers, a band based in Teddington.
+Fearnley became the guitarist in the last iteration of Shane MacGowan's band The Nipple Erectors.

 The group then consisted of Shane MacGowan on vocals, Shanne Bradley on bass and Jon Moss on drums.
 When The Nips disbanded at the end of 1980, Fearnley joined the soul band The Giants.
 Fearnley was asked by Moss if he wanted to become a permanent member of a band in which he sometimes played, Culture Club.
 Due to a misunderstanding, Fearnley never joined Culture Club, and shortly after this the band went on to fame.

 Fearnley sold his guitar and spent a year writing a novel.
 In 1982, MacGowan and Jem Finer were seeking an accordion player for their latest project, The Pogues.
-MacGowan knew that Fearnley had taken piano lessons and believed that he may have been able to play the accordion too.
+MacGowan knew that Fearnley had taken piano lessons and believed that he might be able to play the accordion too.
 Finer turned up at Fearnley's flat with an accordion in a laundry bag and persuaded him to give it a try.
 Fearnley was nicknamed 'maestro' because he could tune the instruments.
 Thus, he joined The Pogues, with whom he played for many years.